CultureAsData-UIUC/is310-fall-2024-group-5/pivoted_group_project/data_demo.md

 - The dataset's reliance on Chronicling America excludes articles from other archives, limiting comprehensiveness.
 - Some URLs were inconsistent or broken, posing challenges for verification.
 - Some names were mentioned in newspapers not referring to the actual league
+- Statiscal datasets do not include context of rule changes that occured
+- Some leagues had the same name as leagues that came before them
+- Leagues such as the MBL or Mexican Baseball League do not have their statistics in baseball reference
+- Statistics may have been incorrectly retroactively recorded

 ### Future Directions